 Capo 1 chords

-Capo on the first fret is actually, besides from other perspective, a tip for beginners who finds it rather challenging to play on steel stringed guitar and have problems pressing down strings.
-Its “hurts” less with a capo on since it lessens the pressure that is needed to press down a string.
-For a player that has passed the early beginner phase, capo 1 can makes techniques like hammer-on and pull-off easier by the same reasons.
+Capo on the first fret is actually, aside from other perspectives, a tip for beginners who find it rather challenging to play on steel stringed guitar and have problems pressing down strings.
+It “hurts” less with a capo on since it lessens the pressure that is needed to press down a string.
+For a player that has passed the early beginner phase, capo 1 can make techniques like hammer-on and pull-off easier by the same reasons.

 On the other hand, some aspects of guitar playing are more difficult with a capo on.
 You have to recount frets.
 For example, fingerings at the third position will now be on fourth position and so on.
-You have to start think in both relative and absolute positions when it come to fingerings.
+You have to start thinking in both relative and absolute positions when it comes to fingerings.

 Chord with capo 1